volesen/orm-db-benchmark/README.md

 ## Conclusion
-Is can be observed that serializing a bigger amount of objects does not change the serialization time significantly.
-The database and interactions could therefore be the bottleneck - not the rest of the REST stack.
+- Is can be observed that serializing a bigger amount of objects does not change the serialization time significantly.<sup id="a2">[2](#f2)</sup> The database and interactions could therefore be the bottleneck - not the rest of the REST stack.

-In terms of choosing a REST stack for an API, some consideration has to be made when using MongoDB, wheter to use embedding or referencing for relationships, as embedding is more performant.
+- In terms of choosing a REST stack for an API, some consideration has to be made when using MongoDB, wheter to use embedding or referencing for relationships, as embedding is more performant.

-Suprisingly, the results indicate that Peewee is the more performant than SQLAlchemy in this context.
+- Suprisingly, the results indicate that Peewee is the more performant than SQLAlchemy in this context.

 ## Footnotes
 <b id="f1">1</b> Using ORM/ODM pagination [↩](#a1)

-<b id="f2">2</b> One-to-many relationships are modeled by [embedded documents](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/) and [reference fields](https://docs.mongodb.com/manual/tutorial/model-referenced-one-to-many-relationships-between-documents/) respectivly for MongoDB. [↩](#a2)
+<b id="f2">2</b> And even fluctuates [↩](#a2)